Discover Unique Inland Batik Costume

-Inland Batik Costume
+Introduce Inland Batik Costume

 The Indonesian nation today has over 200 million people living on more than 13,400 islands, with over 200 ethnic groups, each with their own language and dialect, ranging in population from the Javanese (about 70 million) and Sundanese (about 30 million) on Java to people numbering in the thousands on remote islands.
-Inter-marriages between people of different ethnic groups have welded the population into a more united Indonesian nation since the country's independence in 1945.
+Inter-marriages between people of different ethnic groups have made the population a more united Indonesian nation since the country's independence in 1945.

 The Inland Batik Process